 Once established, each circle will meet once a month, virtually or in-person, for a six-month period.
 In addition to these meetings, participants will be encouraged to participate in an in-person Mentorship Mixer (if geographically feasible).
 Participants will also be encouraged to interact with others through DHPSNY’s dedicated forum for Mentorship.

-DHPSNY will be in contact in early August to introduce you to your mentorship circle.
-Circles established in this cycle will meet from August to February.
+Circles established in this cycle will meet from August 2017 to February 2018.

 What are the requirements?

 DHSPNY serves cultural institutions throughout the state of New York, including archives, libraries, historical societies, and museums, that operate programs to preserve and make accessible records of enduring value.
 Volunteers, interns, and employees of these organizations are eligible to take part in DHPSNY’s mentorship circles, as are students pursuing library and archival studies in New York State.

 What does participation in a mentorship circle entail?

 By taking part in DHPSNY’s Mentorship Program, you are committing to meeting monthly with your circle for a six-month period.
 As a group, you may also decide to meet more regularly or communicate with each other via other platforms.
 Each circle will be assigned a “Captain,” responsible for coordinating your circle’s meetings.
 If you are interested in serving as a Circle Captain, you will have the opportunity to do so on the application form.